 Click here to learn more about traveling in retirement.

 Regardless of age, it is essential to stay mentally and physically active.
 It is much easier to stay active when you find an exercise you enjoy doing, so it doesn't feel like a chore.
-You might like walking, skiing, swimming, hiking, weightlifting, yoga, or any other routine.
+You might like walking, skiing, spinning, swimming, hiking, weightlifting, yoga, or any other routine.
 Consider trying something new or changing up the routine by mixing in several different activities.
 These all provide seemingly unlimited benefits to your health and help you to feel better day by day.

 Get more information about working out here!